karinamahi/design-pattern-chain-of-responsibility/README.md

 }
 ```

-The next step is to adjust the implementations.Here is one example:
+The next step is to adjust the implementations.
+Here is one example:
 ```java
 public class MoreThanFiveItemsDiscount implements Discount {